aeternity/aepp-sophia-examples/libraries/DateTime/README.md

 ## How to integrate the library with your contract

-  There are two ways you could implement DateTime in your smart contract, therefore the different implementations are separated in files.
+  There are two ways you could use DateTime in your smart contract, therefore the different implementations are separated in files.
 Final outcome is equal.
 These are the following methods:
   - by deploying it on a network
   - split DateTime as library using the namespace construct